oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 that your node registers properly.
 You could do this process _after_ you submit the escrow transaction, however, to save steps we prepare everything before hand.

+Before generating the register transaction, you need to set the following environment variables:

+* `GENESIS_FILE_PATH`: Path to the Genesis file on the `localhost`, i.e.
+  `/localhostdir/genesis.json`.
+* `ENTITY_DIR_PATH`: Path to entity's artifacts directory on the `localhost`, i.e. `/localhostdir/entity/`.
+* `OUTPUT_REGISTER_TX_FILE_PATH`: Path to the file containing the outputted signed transaction.

+  For this guide, we will use `/localhostdir/signed-register.tx`.

+Then execute the following command:

 ```bash
 oasis-node registry entity gen_register \